Bakersfield Uber Accident Lawyers

 Non-economic damages are for intangible harms and losses.
 Such damages may include:

-Another less common kind of damages is punitive damages, which can only be awarded if a person proves by clear and convincing evidence that the negligent party was guilty of oppression, fraud, or malice.
-Punitive damages are usually more common in cases involving particularly egregious conduct by an Uber driver, such as drunk or drugged driving.
+Another less common kind of damages is punitive damages, which can only be awarded when there is clear and convincing evidence that a party was guilty of oppression, fraud, or malice.
+Punitive damages are usually more common in cases involving grossly negligent conduct by an Uber driver, such as drunk or drugged driving.

 Injuries Bakersfield Uber Accident Lawyers Commonly See Among Victims

-Uber accidents always have the possibility of causing various injuries, which can vary significantly in severity depending on multiple factors.
+Uber accidents can result in a wide range of injuries, which can vary significantly in severity depending on multiple factors.

-Common types of injuries generally include, but are not limited to:
+Common types of injuries in Uber-related accidents include, but are not limited to:

 - Fractures or broken bones